MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 ## Next Step

-Now that you've learned how to use variables to store Azure CLI command output and JSON property values, proceed to the next step to learn how to use scripts to delete Azure resources.
+Now that you understand how to use variables to store Azure CLI command output and JSON property values, proceed to the next step to learn how to use scripts to delete Azure resources.

 > [!div class="nextstepaction"]
 > [Delete Azure resources at scale using a script](./get-started-tutorial-4-delete-resources.md)